All Episodes

 She should steer clear of this thing now.

-But we we see this in everything.
+But we see this in everything.

-We see the January 6th Commission, it just they just don't seem to recognize conflicts too well in the Democratic Party right now.
+They just don't seem to recognize conflicts too well in the Democratic Party right now.

 Look at the case of Justice Kavanaugh.

-Um, as I always say, Greg, and I'm always consistent.
+As I always say, Greg, and I'm always consistent.

 I don't rush to judgment.